raspberrypi/style-guide/style-guide.md

 *   polyfuse
 *   pop-up (noun, adjective), pop up (verb).
 Not *popup*.
 *   pope – lower case unless referring to a specific named pope. *The pope wants a Raspberry Pi.
 The Queen met Pope Benedict XVI.*
 *   Post-it – 3M trademark.
 Do not use as a noun.
 Plural *Post-it notes*.
+*   Power HAT+
 *   pre- – close up pre- as a prefix with the root word unless the root word starts with an e or a capital letter, in which case hyphenate. *Preprandial, pre-election, pre-MP3.*  Exception: *pre-soldered*.
 *   press – when talking about a key on a keyboard, use *press*. *Click* is for buttons, links and other interface elements, and *click on* is for the mouse action.
 *   print